 Maple syrup, blueberries, strawberries, raisins, dried cranberries, for optional toppings

-In a small saucepan, combine the bulgur, 1 cup milk, salt, and 1 tablespoon of brown sugar, if desired.
+In a small saucepan, combine the bulgur, 1 cup of the milk, the salt, and the brown sugar, if using.

 Bring to a boil.

-Reduce heat to medium-low, and simmer, stirring frequently, until thickened and tender, about 12 to 16 minutes.
+Reduce the heat to medium-low and simmer, stirring frequently, until thickened and tender, 12 to 16 minutes.

-Serve with a little maple syrup and/or brown sugar, or top with berries, raisins, or dried cranberries, as desired.
+Serve the hot bulgur cereal with a little maple syrup and/or brown sugar, or top with berries, raisins, or dried cranberries, as desired.